kirtisingh05/kirtisingh05/README.md

   ▫️ Blockchain Fundamentals & Ethereum Ecosystem
   ▫️ Smart Contract Development (Solidity)
 - 👯 I’m looking to collaborate on open-source projects related to web development and data science.
-- 💬 Ask me about Python, JavaScript, and cloud platforms like AWS and Azure.
 - ⚡ Fun fact: I love painting and often spend my weekends creating digital art🎨.

 # From LeetCode to Production-Ready Code 🚀